Dharunnnw/nexus/README.md

 ## 📌 Installation Steps

-Feel free to watch [this part of my video](https://youtu.be/jFz5gLqv-FM&t=1903) where I demonstrate how to install this rice.

-**I assume you use arch / arch-based, but the steps should be similar regardless.**

 1. `Installation`
    - Run `sudo pacman -S sway wofi waybar nemo nautilus kitty dconf dconf-editor` in your terminal.
    - Run `yay eww` in your terminal (you will need to install yay).